secretwriter/lostandfound/README.md

 - Dikshya Thakur
 - Salina Karki

-Under the guidance of [Instructor's Name], as part of Web Application Programming coursework.
+Under the guidance of Pratik sir, as part of Web Application Programming coursework.